swiing/rollup-plugin-import-attributes/README.md

 ## Options

-For the `json` type of assertions, this plugin accepts the same options as those of [@rollup/plugin-json](https://github.com/rollup/plugins/tree/master/packages/json/).
+For the `json` type of aattribute, this plugin accepts the same options as those of [@rollup/plugin-json](https://github.com/rollup/plugins/tree/master/packages/json/).
-This makes it straight-forward to move to import assertions, should one wish so.
+This makes it straight-forward to move to import attributes, should one wish so.

-For the `css` type of assertions, this plugin accepts the usual `include` and `exclude` options.
+For the `css` type of attribute, this plugin accepts the usual `include` and `exclude` options.

 ### `compact` (type: 'json')